-Appreciating Social Media's Positive Potential in College Admissions Decisions
+Appreciating Social Media's Positive Potential for College Bound Students

 The college application cycle for the Class of 2023 is in full swing with early decision deadlines looming and high school seniors scrambling to perfect their essays and perhaps considering taking one more shot at increasing their SAT scores.